w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 #### Applying Principle 1 Perceivable to non-web documents and software

-In WCAG 2, the Principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
+In WCAG 2, the principles are provided for framing and understanding the success criteria under them but are not used for conformance to WCAG.
 Principle 1 applies directly as written.

 #### text-alternatives